helidon-io/helidon-examples/examples/imperative/data-jdbc/h2/README.md

 # Helidon Data JDBC Imperative using H2 Database

-This example runs the imperative Pokemon application shared by all database variants from the sibling `common` directory, using an embedded, in-memory H2 database.
+This example runs an imperative Pokemon application using an embedded, in-memory H2 database.
 It demonstrates direct use of `JdbcClient` for list, optional, scalar, generated-key, update, and transactional operations.

 The configuration creates an H2 datasource through HikariCP and publishes a JDBC persistence-unit client through the Service Registry.
 No external database installation or container is required.